OleJoN7/face-recognition/README.md

-#React Application using PosgreSQL Database and server-api.
+#React Application using PostgreSQL Database and server-api.

 Link for working service on #heroku: